rachana5/tech-writing-portfolio/how to build app.md

-# Create an App to Display Tools
+# Create an App to Display Tools in Mendix

 ## 1 Introduction